Donna FletcherDonna FletcherDonna FletcherDonna Fletcher

 Canned or boxed soup

-Instant or regular oatmeal (Not only great for breakfast but for making cookies as well.)
+Instant or regular oatmeal (great for breakfast and baking)

 Cereal

-Nowadays more than ever it pays to be prepped & prepared.
-It takes one less worry off your shoulders when the unexpected happens.
+Now more than ever, it pays to be prepped and prepared.
+It’s one less worry on your shoulders when the unexpected happens.

 Watch for more prepping tips!